Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     DebugMode = false

 Prefer to approach the enemy on only one side of the aircraft or not.
-Set AngleBeforeTurn positive or negative to choose the side.
+Set `AngleBeforeTurn` positive or negative to choose the side.

     UsePreferredSide = false

 Predictive guidance tries to guess where the enemy will be by the time the aircraft will reach it, and head in that direction instead of the current position of the enemy.
-Set this to "true" when you don't care about pointing directly at the enemy, and you wish to prioritize "cutting the circle" on a fast orbiter, or if you want to ram the enemy.
-Set to "false" if it is more important to orient yourself in relation to the enemies current position during the attack run, for example if all your weapons are in a fixed-forward firing position.
+Set this to `true` when you don't care about pointing directly at the enemy, and you wish to prioritize "cutting the circle" on a fast orbiter, or if you want to ram the enemy.
+Set to `false` if it is more important to orient yourself in relation to the enemies current position during the attack run, for example if all your weapons are in a fixed-forward firing position.

     UsePredictiveGuidance = true

-AltitudeOffset is useful when you wish to create multiple vehicles of the same type, and you don't want to individually set all the various altitude settings so they won't crash into each other.
-This value adjusts CruiseAltitude, MaxAltitude, MatchAltitudeOffset, and MinMatchingAltitude simultaneously.
-You can also give it two table values, e.g. {0,100}.
+`AltitudeOffset` is useful when you wish to create multiple vehicles of the same type, and you don't want to individually set all the various altitude settings so they won't crash into each other.
+This value adjusts `CruiseAltitude`, `MaxAltitude`, `MatchAltitudeOffset`, and `MinMatchingAltitude` simultaneously.
+You can also give it two table values, e.g. `{0,100}`.
 This will randomly generate an offset in the range between 0-100, so your aircraft may be less likely to collide with others of it's kind.

     AltitudeOffset = 0

-AngleOfEscape is the angle relative to the enemy that is set when going from "attack mode" to "escape mode".
+`AngleOfEscape` is the angle relative to the current heading that is set when going from "attack mode" to "escape mode".
 It is set once when entering escape mode, and does not adjust to enemy movements.
-By default, it is set to 0, which means to keep flying in the original direction.
-You can set it to anything you like though, for example "AngleOfEscape = 90" will turn off at 90 degrees, or "AngleOfEscape = 180" will have the vehicle try to turn around.
+By default, it is set to `0`, which means to keep flying in the original direction.
+You can set it to anything you like though, for example `AngleOfEscape = 90` will turn off at 90 degrees, or `AngleOfEscape = 180` will have the vehicle try to turn around.
 Note that if the steering system has other priorities, this escape angle is likely to be ignored.

     AngleOfEscape = 0

-An additional option for helicopters, vector thrust, and VTOL, ExcludeSpinners allows you to specify spinner SubConstruct IDs to be excluded from use by this AI (if you use the 'all' option for VTSpinners or VTOLSpinners).
-If used, this must be a comma-delimited list surrounded by curly braces, for example "ExcludeSpinners = {0,5}".
-Note that HeliSpinners are automatically excluded from use by vector thrust if they are specified.
+An additional option for helicopters, vector thrust, and VTOL, `ExcludeSpinners` allows you to specify spinner SubConstruct IDs to be excluded from use by this AI (if you use the `'all'` option for `VTSpinners` or `VTOLSpinners`).
+If used, this must be a comma-delimited list surrounded by curly braces, for example `ExcludeSpinners = {0,5}`.
+Note that `HeliSpinners` are automatically excluded from use by vector thrust if they are specified.

     ExcludeSpinners = nil